Terkwood/book/src/tech/BUGOUT/fedora_coreos.md

 We need to create an ignition file which is intended to be written once, and valid for the life of the image.

-See [some docs](https://github.com/coreos/fcct/blob/master/docs/getting-started.md) for getting started.
+See [some docs](https://github.com/coreos/fcct/blob/master/docs/getting-started.md) for getting started with this configuration tool.

 They recommend using `podman` instead of `docker`, but there's no `snap` install available that doesn't warn about potentially stomping on our localdev ❤️ Debian ❤️ system.